caltechlibrary/newt/newt-presentation.md

 # Birds 3 => Postgres+PostgREST, Pandoc and Newt

-- Complicated activities are handled by "off the shelf" microservices
+- Our "off the shelf" microservices limit complexity
 - SQL defines data model and API end points
-- Leverages our Pandoc knowledge
+- Pandoc templates transform JSON to HTML

 # Newt manages data flow

 - request => JSON data API => Pandoc => response
 - provides a simple DSL for mapping requests to API and Pandoc
-- the data flow, or route, can be managed in spreadsheet!
+- the data flow can be managed with a spreadsheet!

 # Developer workflow